Unlock Nature’s Best - Discover Our Range of

 • Muscle Mass: Do you have a high proportion of muscle mass?
 If you do, you may have a fast metabolism because muscle requires a higher level of energy than fat.

-• Age: Older people have a different build compared to the youth.
+• Age: If you wonder: what age does metabolism slow down?
+In essence, older people have a different build compared to the youth.
 When you are young, you tend to have more muscle mass and less fat.
 That’s when your metabolic rate is at its speediest.

 • Gender: Men and women have different body structures and hormones.
 Women generally come with more body fat, while men have more muscles, leading to a higher metabolism in the latter.